 3. Delivery notifications

 Informing the customers about the delivery progress can be a great help to those caring for the patient, medical professionals treating the patient, or the patients themselves.
 For example, caretakers can plan the day and activities ahead knowing the status of the delivery, or schedule additional help at specific times for moving the delivered medical equipment.
 Family members can also plan their schedule so they can be with the patient during the in-home health treatment.
 A patient living alone can enlist the help of a friend or neighbor during the delivery.

 In B2B contexts, more or less the same principles apply.

 4. Digital proof of delivery

-An automated platform should enable drivers to capture proof of delivery digitally, which then will be sent directly to the company using an app.
+An automated delivery logistics platform should enable drivers to capture proof of delivery digitally, which then will be sent directly to the company using an app.
 Customers should also be enabled to provide instant feedback regarding their delivery experience.